 The shelf next to the piano holds my mother’s old sheet music, some of it so torn and tattered that it can no longer be played, but I can’t throw it away knowing that at one point my mother found herself lost among its notes.
 You’d never know that the chair you’re sitting in has been getting in our way for years, but my mother bought it and so I’m sure it will never find its way to the dump.
 And you’d never know that the linen chest sitting in the corner also sat in my grandmother’s living room for decades housing antique treasures and propping up family photos.

-A photo in your wallet, a trinket in your pocket, words you speak in the morning, a song you listen to every night, a shirt hanging in your closet, a message on the answering machine – if you think these things make you crazy, think again.
-These aren’t the pathetic acts of someone who can’t let go and they’re not the symptoms of a person gone mad; these simple objects, small gestures and every day routines are how we continue to live life surrounded by our loved ones and how we continue to say I love you long after a person has gone.
+A photo in your wallet, a trinket in your pocket, words you speak in the morning, a song you listen to every night, a shirt hanging in your closet, a message on the answering machine – if you think holding onto these things make you pathological, think again.
+These aren’t the pathetic acts of someone who can’t let go and they’re not the symptoms of a person gone mad; these simple objects, small gestures and everyday routines are how we continue to live life surrounded by our loved ones and how we continue to say I love you long after a person has gone.